 Regardless, there are some cases where there is not a safe work environment and workers are not able to communicate about safety issues with their employers.
 The Occupational Safety and Health Administration (OSHA) was created for instances like these.
 If you feel that you cannot communicate with your employer and advocate for your safety on the job, there is information below about how OSHA staff can help you.

 Under federal law, you are entitled to a safe workplace.
 Your employer must provide a workplace free of known health and safety hazards.
+OSHA’s role is to help ensure these conditions for America’s working men and women by setting and enforcing standards, and providing training, education and assistance.
 If you have concerns, you have the right to speak up about them without fear of retaliation.
 You also have the right to:

 - Be trained in a language you understand